aaryanmohanani/SKILLLAB__PROR_2026/README.md

 The project creates an interactive experience where the user can control the robotic arm in real time, observing how each input from the remote translates into mechanical motion.
 This demonstrates key concepts of industrial automation such as remote operation, precision control, and repeatability.
 The system integrates technologies including the RP2040 microcontroller, IR communication, PWM-based servo control, and basic embedded programming.
 Together, these components form a compact and efficient system that highlights how automation can enhance productivity and safety in industrial environments.

-**Response:**
-`A projected and fully customizable time portal can transform engineering education into an immersive PUBG-style battlefield experience from the comfort of home.
-In this environment, students can learn engineering concepts by entering a virtual battlefield where challenges, obstacles, and missions are designed around real technical problems.
-Instead of passively studying theory, learners actively apply concepts such as electronics, coding, sensors, robotics, mechanics, and system design to complete missions, solve problems, and progress through different levels.
-This approach makes engineering education more interactive, engaging, and practical by combining gaming, simulation, and hands-on problem-solving in a familiar and exciting format.`

 ---